jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 # Limitations
-As we've seen before, the debugger engine is currently unable to use anything else than indexation to retrieve values or set values after inspection phase so you will be able to use this feature only if your userdata (or table) implements `__index` metamethod correctly.
+As we've seen before, the debugger engine is currently unable to use anything else than indexation to retrieve values or set values after inspection phase, so you will be able to use this feature only if your userdata (or table) implements `__index` metamethod correctly.

 For setting data, the debugger makes basically `dostring(fullname .. " = " .. newvalue)`
-in a sandboxed environment so, again `__newindex` metamethod must be implemented if you want to modify data.
+in a sandboxed environment.
+So, again, `__newindex` metamethod must be implemented if you want to modify data.